 “I feel like I’m doing something to help someone else,” Anne said.
 “It puts your own life in perspective.
 It also helps the nurses, who are absolutely awesome, amazing people.”

-So when her husband, Steve, recently sold his movie theater business, Starplex Cinemas, to AMC Theatres, they wanted to honor Janice and Ernie with a gift to Child Life, which depends on the generosity of others to provide services that are of great healing power for young patients but for which insurance programs and government will not pay – programs such as music, art and pet therapy, or Funnyatrics clowns who lift the spirits of sick children.
+So when her husband, Steve, recently sold his movie theater business, Starplex Cinemas, to AMC Theatres, they wanted to honor Janice and Ernie with a gift to Child Life, which depends on the generosity of others to provide services that are of great healing power for young patients but for which insurance programs and government will not pay – programs such as music, art and pet therapy.

 “There are many best things I have gotten out of my experiences as a volunteer at Children’s,” Janice wrote in a chronology of her years at Children’s.
 “But hearing a parent say that their child was saved or their life improved is the greatest feeling that any of us can experience.
 Never did I think back in 1968 that Children’s would become such an important part of my life and life of my family.”